Epstein–Barr virus–associated lymphoproliferative diseases: Lymphoid cells involved in EBV+ LPD

 In the "germinal center model" for the normal maturation of B cells, naive B cells enter the germinal centers of lymph nodes and other lymphoid tissues and in the process of becoming competent for producing functional antibodies, mature into lymphoblasts, centroblasts, centrocytes, memory B cells, and ultimately plasma cells.
 During this maturation, the B cells rearrange their immunoglobulin genes at multiple sites.
 The first lymphoid cell type invaded by EBV is the naïve B cell.
 Following this invasion, the virus express genes that control this cell's advance through these maturation stages; it can force the naïve B cell that it infects to: arrest maturation at any of these stages; become undetectable as an infected cell by the host's immune system; proliferate excessively; and develop into a B cell-based LPD.
 The virus may also exit the B cell it initially infects; invade T- or NK cells; and cause these cells to avoid detection by the immune system, proliferate, and progress to a T- or NK cell-based LPD.
 The T cells that may become infected by EBV are natural killer T cells (NK cells), Gamma delta T cells (γδ T cells), cytotoxic T cells (CTL), helper T cells (Th cells), and follicular B helper T cells (TFH cells).
-The means by which EBV establishes an dendritic-histiocytic cell (i.e. follicular dendritic cell) infection are unclear.
+The means by which EBV establishes a dendritic-histiocytic cell (i.e. follicular dendritic cell) infection are unclear.
 Follicular dendritic cells are connective tissue rather than lymphoid cells.
 They do, however, have a surface membrane receptor, CD21 (also known as complement receptor type 2), which EBV uses to enter B cells.
 EBV may escape their infected B cell to invade follicular dendritic cells through this CD21 entry pathway.
 However, it is also thought possible that the EBV may direct its infected lymphoid cell to mature into an apparent follicular dendritic cell.